 The Salvation Army

 People in the community have access to many platforms and organizations.
-Salvation Army consistently ranks at the top of the list when it comes to extending help to those in need.
+Salvation Army, one of the numerous organizations, consistently ranks at the top of the list when it comes to extending help to those in need, including clothing assistance.

-This non-profit organization provides low-income families with free furniture, clothes, as well as hotel vouchers.
-Salvation Army has local offices in every state, which you can visit if you are interested in getting free clothes.
-You can also visit their website to find more available resources.
+This non-profit organization provides needy people with aid including furniture, clothes, and hotel vouchers.
+Salvation Army has local offices in every state, which you can visit if you are interested in availing free clothes from their clothing assistance program.
+You can also visit their website to find more available resources for your household income bracket, and even medical care information.

 Catholic Charities